-How to Keep Your Blood Sugar in Check Coming into the New Year
+Managing Your Blood Sugar Levels as You Enter the New Year

 Dec 13, 2021 12:42:36PM

-• Almond flour is a great low-carb replacement for wheat-based flours in cooking and baking
+• Almond flour is an excellent low-carb substitute for traditional wheat flours in cooking and baking

-Of course, something that works for a stranger on the internet might not be ideal for your individual needs and personal lifestyle.
-Try different recipes, meal combinations that balance your carb intake with healthy proteins and fats, and timing your meals to give you the necessary energy and health to get through your daily tasks.
+Remember, what works for someone else might not suit your unique needs and lifestyle as diabetes management is unique to you.
+Experiment with different recipes, meal combinations that balance carbs with healthy proteins and fats, and timing your meals to sustain your energy and health throughout the day.

-• 1.5 cups bran/rice cereal with 1 cup of milk and a side of ¾ cup Greek yogurt with added fruit (quantities can be adjusted to match your individual metabolism profile)
+• 1.5 cups bran/rice cereal with 1 cup of milk and a side of ¾ cup Greek yogurt with added fruit (adjust portions to suit your metabolism)

-• Low-carb banana nut muffins or coconut peanut butter protein bites with a side of eggs and fruit
+• Low-carb banana nut muffins or coconut peanut butter protein bites with eggs and fruit

 Back to blog